netromdk/netromdk.github.io/_posts/2016-09-05-patching-binaries-strings.md

 _The files used in this article can be found [here](https://github.com/netromdk/patching/tree/master/strings)._

 One of the first things to look at in a binary, when trying to determine information about it, is the constant strings saved within it.
-In MachO binaries these can be found in section `__cstring` of segment `__TEXT`.
+In Mach-O binaries these can be found in section `__cstring` of segment `__TEXT`.

 Compile the example program "test.cc" as "test" and run it: